moov2/lolAPIWrapper/README.md

 # lolAPIWrapper

 lolAPIWrapper is a light-weight wrapper around League of Legends (LOL) API.
-Developed in swift to make it easy for iOS developers develop application using LOL API.
+Developed in swift to make it easy for iOS developers to develop applications using LOL API.

 ## Installation

 lolAPIWrapper is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```swift
 pod "lolAPIWrapper"